 The Statewide Watershed Program's purpose is to advance sustainable watershed-based management of California’s natural resources through community-based strategies.

 The Statewide Watershed Program is an extension of the previous CALFED Bay-Delta Watershed Program, is administered through the Department of Conservation (Department), and includes grants for watershed coordinators.
 The Program operates with guiding principles and goals and objectives, that includes maintaining a commitment to public involvement and Program transparency.

 Historical Statewide Watershed Program Documents are located in the Quick Links under Archives.

 California Watersheds - Educational Slideshow

-The 2010 Statewide Watershed Coordinator Grants are now underway.
+The 2010 Statewide Watershed Coordinator Grants are now complete.
 The 41 projects were funded for a three year period, with an award total of $9.15 million.
 Funding was made possible under the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Act of 2006 (Proposition 84).
-Please see the 2010 Waterdhed Coordinator Project List.
+Please see the 2010 Watershed Coordinator Project List.

 California Watershed Portal

 The Department has created the California Watershed Portal; a library of information on California’s watersheds and their management, arranged under Tabs and Quick Links.
 From maps to grant programs, from agency contacts to data, the Portal provides watershed information and resources to anyone concerned about watershed protection and management.
 The Portal began its life as a joint effort of the Natural Resources Agency and CAL EPA.
 It was transferred to DOC’s Statewide Watershed Program where it was updated and redesigned.